remix-run/react-router/docs/hooks/use-navigation.md

 ## `navigation.formAction`

-Any POST, PUT, PATCH, or DELETE navigation that started from a `<Form></Form>` or `useSubmit` will have form's submission action route's path value available in `navigation.formAction`.
+Any POST, PUT, PATCH, or DELETE navigation that started from a `<Form>` or `useSubmit` will have form's submission action route's path value available in `navigation.formAction`.

 In the case of a GET form submission, `navigation.formAction` will be empty